Steve Coogan: 1989–2002: Breakthrough as Alan Partridge

 Coogan began his career as a comic and impressionist, performing regularly in Ipswich, before working as a voice artist for television advertisements and the satirical puppet show Spitting Image.
 In 1988, he provided vocals for the acid house record 'Don't Believe the Hype' credited to Mista E. The record peaked at number 41 in December 1988, narrowly missing the main chart rundown.
 In 1989, he appeared in a series of specially shot sketches in the Observation round in the long-running ITV game show The Krypton Factor.

 In 1992, Coogan won the Perrier Award at the Edinburgh Festival Fringe for his performance with long-time collaborator John Thomson, and starred alongside him and Caroline Aherne in a one-off Granada TV sketch show, The Dead Good Show.
 His most prominent characters developed at this time were Paul Calf, a stereotypical working-class Mancunian, and his sister Pauline, played by Coogan in drag.

 While working on the Radio 4 comedy On the Hour, Coogan created Alan Partridge, a parody of British sports presenters, with the producer Armando Iannucci.
 Coogan described Partridge as a Little Englander, with right-wing values and poor taste.
 He is socially inept, often offending his guests, and has an inflated sense of importance and celebrity.
 According to Coogan, Partridge was originally a "one-note, sketchy character" and "freak show", but slowly became refined as a dysfunctional alter ego.

 In 1992, Partridge hosted a spin-off Radio 4 spoof chat show, Knowing Me, Knowing You with Alan Partridge.
 On the Hour transferred to television as The Day Today in 1994, followed by Knowing Me, Knowing You later that year.
 In 1997, Coogan starred as Partridge in a BBC sitcom, I'm Alan Partridge, written by Coogan, Iannucci and Peter Baynham, following Partridge's life in a roadside hotel working for a small radio station.
 It earned two BAFTAs and was followed by a second series in 2002.

-After I'm Alan Partridge, Coogan tired of Partridge and limited him to smaller roles.
+After I'm Alan Partridge, Coogan got tired of Partridge and limited him to smaller roles.
 Coogan said he did not want to say goodbye to Partridge, and that "as long as I can do my other things, that, to me, is the perfect balance".
 He later said that Partridge had once been an "albatross" but had become "a battered, comfortable old leather jacket".
 Critics have praised Partridge's complexity, realism and pathos.
 Vanity Fair called him a British national treasure and the Guardian described him as "one of the greatest and most beloved comic creations of the last few decades".
 Partridge is credited with influencing cringe comedies such as The Inbetweeners, Nighty Night and Peep Show.
 In 2001 a poll by Channel 4, Partridge was voted seventh on their list of the 100 Greatest TV Characters.